Vezulwazi97/VEZULWAZI-HLABANGANE-RESUME/README.md

 ## Overview

-This project is a responsive personal portfolio website developed using HTML, CSS, and JavaScript.
+This project is a responsive personal portfolio website developed using HTML and CSS.
 The website serves as an online CV, showcasing my education, technical skills, projects, and contact information in a modern and interactive format.

 The portfolio was designed to provide potential employers and collaborators with an overview of my background, experience, and software development skills while demonstrating my front-end web development abilities.